Last updated on July 1st, 2023 at 12:11 pm

-EXCAVATION IN BLACK COTTON SOIL SHORING FOR EXCAVATION
+PRECAUTION IN EXCAVATION BLACK COTTON SOIL SHORING FOR EXCAVATION

 Collapsing of the sides is one of the major problems while excavating black cotton soil, making it a risky and dangerous job.
 The precautions to be taken are listed below.

 - The pit size for excavation should be a minimum 30cm more than the P.C.C. size, on all sides.

 - If the depth increases, the pit size should also be increased accordingly.